g3cisrac/securitylabs/securityplus/ZTA_Honeypots_CryptographyMechanisms.md

 NIST SP 800-207 — the foundational ZT reference architecture CISA Zero Trust Maturity Model — traditional → initial → advanced → optimal, across the 5 pillars DoD Zero Trust Reference Architecture
+Trust/Zero Trust

+* Microsegmentation
+    * isolating, containing, does not spill out into other apps or operating
+    * Environmental
+    * Application
+    * Process
+    * User Container
+    * Kubernetes
+Application Segmentation
+* tries to limit the communications between applications

+PLP min level of access to perform their tasks, limiting security risks

+End-to-end encryption
+* both in transit and at rest, ensuring the confidentiality and integrity

+Strong authentication
+* Supports trust management
+* Cryptography especially PKI is critical for strong authentication

+	FIPS ? not really

+	NIST

+    * in charge of strong auth

+System Hygiene
+* unpatched and non-compliant systems are potential attack vectors
+* In zero trust networks, systems need to meet min baseline requirements

+Integrity checking by using checksums, etc

+Seven domains of IT Infrastructure

+* Typical IT Inf
+    * User
+    * Workstation
+    * LAN
+    * LAN2WAN
+    * WAN
+    * Remote Access
+    * System/App
+Deploying a ZTA

+* ident and categorize sensitive data
+* map data flow
+* create access policy
+* Deploy tools
+* Monitor and track access

+Analyze and Remediate Security Incidents

+* Deploy tools and processes that may detect/respond to security incidents
+* Remediate the incident and prevent it from happening again

+Zero trust potential vendor
+* are you NIST 800-207 compliant?
+* How do you protect threats against
+    * human
+    * non human
+    * the identity store
+* do you implement a risk based policy approach for Zero Trust

+*